maxmastali/WordCloudify/README.md

 ### Using your own credentials

-In order to run the application locally,You will need to register your app and get your own credentials from Spotify's Developer Dashboard.
+In order to run the application locally, you will need to register your app and get your own credentials from Spotify's Developer Dashboard.

 To do this, go to [your Spotify for Developers Dashboard](https://beta.developer.spotify.com/dashboard) and create your application.
 In my own development process, I registered this redirect URI: